 David Athelward had never been so happy in his entire life.

-“Where do you want to go to celebrate tonight?”
-His mum asked as they got home.
+“What do you want to do to celebrate tonight?”
+His mum had asked as they got out of the car.

 “You can do that and go out, you know.”